Destroyertubu/L3/CONTRIBUTING.md

 ---

-Thank you for contributing to GLECO! 🚀
+Thank you for contributing to L3! 🚀